- What is the Theory of Bhimpalasi Raag?

 Sampakritik Ragas

-In Carnatic Music, Karnataka Devagandhari is the most similar raga, falling with Melakarta 22 (Karaharapriya).
-Raga Abheri in Carnatic Music is believed to be a rough equivalent of Hindustani Raga Bhimpalasi.
-But as with most ragas, the treatment of the raga is very different in the systems.
+In Carnatic Music, Karnataka Devagandhari is the most similar Raga, falling with Melakarta 22 (Karaharapriya).
+One could say that Bhimpalasi Raga in Carnatic is Raga Abheri.
+It is believed to be a rough equivalent of Hindustani Raga Bhimpalasi.
+But as with most Ragas, the treatment of the Raga is very different in the systems.

 The Raga brings together a joyful mood, with a sweet tinge of resignation but never a mood of hopelessness.
-The prescribed timing of Bhimpalasi is late afternoon, after the sun’s harsh rays start receding in intensity.
+The Raag Bhimpalasi time is prescribed is late afternoon, after the sun’s harsh rays start receding in intensity.
 It has a gentle and sweet feeling of looking forward to the evening ahead.

 Popular Bollywood Songs in Raag Bhimpalasi

-While Hindustani Classical Ragas follow a set pattern of notes, the film songs based on this raga may not necessarily follow every rule of this raga.
+While Hindustani Classical Ragas follow a set pattern of notes, the film songs based on this Raga may not necessarily follow every rule of this Raga.
 Composers may take liberty to experiment with the notes and may deviate from the set pattern just to enhance the melody of the song.
-Here are few popular bollywood songs in Bhimpalasi:
+Here are few popular bollywood Raag Bhimpalasi songs.

 1. Naino Me Badra Chhaye sung by Lata Mangeshkar from the movie Mera Saaya.